jorgeneo2/microfrontends-single-spa-html/README.md

 charge of different microfrontends.

 Follow tags:
 - "WITH LOCAL SCRIPT LOADING ./src/loadAssets.js"       : load the loadAssets.js in a script tag.
-- "WITH SCRIPT LOADING load-assets"               : load the loadAssets.js inside method Promise.all.
+- "WITH SCRIPT LOADING load-assets"                     : load the loadAssets.js inside method Promise.all wait for the load to finish load-assets.
+- "WITH SCRIPT LOADING load-assets USING Promise.all"   : load the loadAssets.js operations in parallel and wait for all to finish.
 - "SIMPLE MICROFRONTEND REGISTRATION"                   : load the microfrontend in a simple way.
 - "REGISTRATION GENERATING MICROFRONTEND ROUTES"        : load several microfrontend with their respective route.

 ## Local development -- all at once
 It is preferred to only run one app at a time.
 But if you need to run them all locally, you can do so with the following instructions